jeremywillans/macro-report-issue/README.md

 ### MS Teams Channels
 - One or Two MS Teams Channels configured with an [Incoming Webhook with Workflows](https://support.microsoft.com/en-au/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498)
+- `teamsWebhook` is the default webhook used to send Teams Messages
-- Defining `teamsReportWebhook` with a Webhook URL will send Report Issue messages (from the Report Issue button) to this separate space from Call Survey responses
+- Defining `teamsReportWebhook` with an alternative webhook will send Report Issue messages (from the Report Issue button) to this separate channel

 **Service Now**
 - A User account with the `sn_incident_write` permission